joagonca/rmc-go/README.md

 ## Limitations

-- Text rendering is not yet fully implemented
+- Character-level text formatting (bold/italic within paragraphs) is not implemented
+- GlyphRange (PDF highlights) are not yet rendered
 - Some newer block types may not be supported
 - Parser is tolerant of errors and will skip unrecognized blocks